 Need help with Clothes moths?

 Using natural fragrance to repel clothes moths is just one of the tools to combat an infestation.
-We have a wide range of anti-moth products made with natural ingredients which kill, repel and even disrupt the mating cycle of clothes moths.
+We have a wide range of anti-moth products made with natural ingredients which kill, repel and even disrupt the mating cycle of clothes moths, such as our cedarwood moth balls.
 Don’t hesitate to contact us by email or phone for advice.